RDTK/documentation/source/getting_started.rst

    ./start_jenkins

-Now open your browser and visit: https://localhost:8080 use *USER_NAME_CHANGE_ME* and password *PW_CHANGE_ME* to login.
+Now open your browser and visit: https://localhost:8080 use ```USER_NAME_CHANGE_ME`` and password ``PW_CHANGE_ME`` to login.
 You can find the login dialog in the top right corner.

 Clone Recipes
 -------------

-To get the recipes and distributions included in the RDTK, please execute the following code block.
+To get the recipes and distributions included in the |project|, please execute the following code block.

 .. code-block:: bash